Michael Olakigbe: 2022–23 season

-2023–24 and loan to Peterborough United
+2023–24 season and loan to Peterborough United

 Olakigbe was included in the first team group during the 2023–24 pre-season and made five friendly appearances, scoring two goals.
 He made his competitive debut for the club with a start in a EFL Cup second round shoot-out win over Newport County on 29 August 2023.
 Thereafter, Olakigbe was included in the majority of Brentford's matchday squads and he made 11 substitute appearances through to mid-January 2024.
 During his run of appearances, Olakigbe signed a new 4 1/2-year contract, with the option of a further year.
 On 30 January 2024, he joined League One club Peterborough United on loan until the end of the 2023–24 season.
 During a spell interrupted by suspension and injury, Olakigbe made just five appearances and was not involved in the club's unsuccessful playoff campaign.

-2024–25 and loans to Wigan Athletic and Chesterfield
+2024–25 season and loans to Wigan Athletic and Chesterfield

 On 29 May 2024, Olakigbe joined League One club Wigan Athletic on loan for the duration of the 2024–25 season.
 In early July, an "innocuous challenge" during a practice match at the club's pre-season training camp resulted in Olakigbe missing the first six weeks of the regular season with a fractured fibula.
 He made 18 appearances and scored one goal prior to his recall on 27 January 2025.
 Four days later, Olakigbe joined League Two club Chesterfield on loan until the end of the 2024–25 season.
 He made 18 appearances and scored two goals during the remainder of the season, which culminated in a playoff semi-final defeat.
 Following the expiry of the loan, Olakigbe played in the remainder of Brentford B's season and was part of the 2024–25 Professional Development League-winning squad.

+2025–26 season and loan to Swindon Town

+Olakigbe played exclusively B team football during the first half of the 2025–26 season and he joined League Two club Swindon Town on loan on 2 January 2026.
+Deployed predominantly as a substitute, Olakigbe made 18 appearances and scored one goal during the remainder of a 2025–26 season in which the club fell short of the playoffs.

+2026–27 season and loan to WSG Tirol

+On 30 June 2026, Olakigbe joined Austrian Bundesliga club WSG Tirol on loan for the duration of the 2026–27 season.